IsaiahHarvi/NIDS/CONTRIBUTING.md

 - **Issue Linking:** Every PR must be linked to at least one issue.
 Please use the GitHub keywords (e.g., "Closes #issue_number") in your PR description to automatically link the PR to the relevant issue.

 ## Code Review
+- **Formatting:** When editing .py files be sure to utilize `ruff check . --fix` to avoid linting errors.
 - **JavaScript-Related Code:** All JavaScript-related code must be reviewed by @CaseyBramlett.
 - **Other Code:** All other code must be reviewed by @IsaiahHarvi.